kalekdev/uni/semester-1/lineare-algebra/notes.typ

 === Properties
 - $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
 - _Trace_ - Sum of diagonal elements of a matrix.
 This is equal to the sum of eigenvalues.
-- There can be several "lines" of eigenvectors with the same eigenvalue.
-Hence, a single eigenvalue may have an $n >= 1$ dimensional eigenspace - any vector in the span of eigenvectors with the same eigenvalue must also have the same eigenvalue.
+- Any vector which can be expressed as a linear combination of eigenvector(s) with the same eigenvalue is also also an eigenvector of the same eigenvalue (fundamental rules of linear transformations) - all vectors in the same line have the same eigenvalue.
+Furthermore, a single eigenvalue may have an $n >= 1$ dimensional eigenspace - any vector in this space also has the same eigenvalue.
+$
+  bold(x) &= alpha bold(y) + beta bold(b)\
+  A(bold(x)) &= lambda(alpha bold(y) + beta bold(b))\
+  &= lambda bold(x)
+$
-- If a matrix has an eigenvalue 0 it must be singular (there is a set of vectors that all become the same zero vector, information is lost and cannot be reversed).
+- If a matrix has an eigenvalue 0 it must be singular (there is a line of vectors that all become the same zero vector, information is lost and cannot be reversed).
 The eigenspace for $lambda = 0$ is simply the null space of the original matrix.
 - The inverse of a matrix has the same eigenvectors, and eigenvalues $1/(lambda_n)$ (because it brings scaled eigenvectors back to their original length).
 - The eigenvalues of repeated transformations $A^k$ are simply powered: $(lambda_n)^k$ because the same eigenvectors are simply repeatedly scaled.
 - $bold(A)$ and $bold(A^2)$ do *not* necessarily have the same eigenvalues as signs are lost.
 - Scalar multiplication of a matrix leads to eigenvalues multiplied by the same scalar - matrices represent linear transformations hence $alpha bold(A(x)) = bold(A)(alpha bold(x)) = alpha lambda bold(x)$.
-- Addition of matrices does not necessarily mean the eigenvalues can be added, algebraic rearrangement can be used to find eigenvalues of a polynomial of a matrix.
+- Addition / multiplication of matrices does not necessarily mean the eigenvalues can be added / multiplied, algebraic rearrangement can be used to find eigenvalues of a polynomial of a matrix.
 - If $bold(A)$ is square, $bold(A^T)$ has the same spectrum.
+- (Scaled) rotation matrices have only complex pairs of eigenvalues, total amount n.

 === Finding Eigenvalues / Vectors
 The eigenvalues $lambda$ and eigenvectors $bold(v)$ of a matrix $bold(A)$ relate as follows: